AlfoAnto02/MunicipalDigitalization/README.md

+# api

+This is a Java/Kotlin project managed with Gradle.
+The project is under the group "it.cs.unicam" and the current version is "1.0-SNAPSHOT".

+## Project Structure

+The project is structured as follows:

+- `settings.gradle.kts`: This file sets the root project name.
+- `build.gradle.kts`: This file contains the project's build configurations, including plugins, repositories, dependencies, and tasks.

+## Dependencies

+The project uses the following dependencies:

+- JUnit for testing.

+## Java Version

+The project is set to use Java language version 21.

-# MunicipalDigitalization
+## MunicipalDigitalization

-A Software Engineering project for university for the digitalization of a municipal area.
+This project is part of a Software Engineering university project for the digitalization of a municipal area.

-This Project is developed following the Unified Process Model.
-The total number of Iteration of this project are 4 because the first one (Studying the fattibility of the project) isn't necessary.
-As a common UP model Project, we defined a TimeStamp for each Iteration and some goals to follow.
-The first One iteration was a 1 week Iteration, we analyzed the Actors of the Project and defined a total of 30 use cases and 20% of those were specified (Flow of events, analysis Mode and Project Model).
-We also created a first base version of the code.
-The second Iteration was a 2 week Iteration.
-We decided that this iteration should be the longest one because is the most important in the project.
-In this Iteration we had to define and create an executable Baseline.
-We had to specified the 70/80% of the use cases and we also had to add new ones.
-As required from the UP, we created the core code of the project.
-Third Iteration ->
-Fourth Itertaion ->
+The project follows the Unified Process Model with a total of four iterations.
+The first iteration involved analyzing the project's actors and defining use cases.
+The second iteration, the longest, involved defining and creating an executable baseline and specifying the majority of the use cases.
+The third and fourth iterations are yet to be defined.